Welcome to Coolville

 We will plan for two days of shooting.
 This will require a minimum of four nights in a hotel for destinations in Europe and more if we have to travel further.
 The process, once we agree with a client, is as follows:

-Research >> Remote interviews with potential guests >> Prepare shooting schedule >> Arrival and Shoot >> One week of editing >> Launch online.
+Research >> Remote interviews with potential guests >> Prepare shooting schedule >> Arrival and Shoot >> One-two weeks of editing >> Launch online.
+Add to that more immediate posting from the shoot in the form of reels and stories.

 Mikael Colville-Andersen has been working passionately to transform and improve cities for over a decade.
 He has worked tirelessly on urban planning projects in over 100 cities around the world.
 A much sought-after speaker, Mikael has given his inspirational keynotes in scores of cities, combining his many urban philosophies with his work experience in cities in entertaining and thought-provoking presentations.